sniperwk/doubly-linked-list-in-C-/README.md

 Makefile is provided (requires compiler support for C++14).

-Can also use the executable main in bin/.
+Can also use the executable file main in bin/.